maxxk/programming-languages/presentations/06-Typing.md

  -------------------------------------
   Γ ⊦ let x be e in f : σ

+# Soundness and completeness
+The following properties connect typing with program execution.

+**Soundness: ** *No incorrect programs are allowed.*

+**Completeness: ** *No correct programs are rejected.*

+**Decidability of type checking:** *Type checking is decidable*

+We may define a type checking as a decision procedure for property "expression $e$ has type $τ$ but it evaluates to value $v$ of type $φ$ ($φ ≠ τ$)".
+For this definition:
+- soundness means lack of false negatives (if expression is typed, the result of its evaluation has the same type)
+- completeness means lack of false positives (if expression $e$ always evaluates to a value of type $τ$, $e : τ$ is derivable during type checking)

+Usually type systems for practical languages are sound and possibly decidable, hence incomplete (by Rice theorem of non-trivial property undecidability).

+# Soundness
+**Soundness: ** *No incorrect programs are allowed.*

+Formal statement:  if $Γ ⊢ e : τ$ and during program execution expression $e$ evaluates to a value $v$ then $v$ is of type $τ$.

+Soundness is generally proved in two steps: preservation and progress.

+$e₁ ⟶ e₂$ — during a single step of evaluation expression $e₁$ evaluates to expression $e₂$ (part of dynamic semantics, more formal definition on next lecture).

+**Preservation: ** Evaluation preserves typing.

+Formally: $Γ ⊢ e₁ : τ$, $e₁ ⟶ e₂$ ⇒ $Γ ⊢ e₂ : τ$

+**Progress: ** If well-typed expression is not a value, it is possible to make an evaluation step.

+Formally: $Γ ⊢ e₁ : τ$, $e₁$ is not value ⇒ ∃ $e₂$ : $e₁ ⟶ e₂$.

 # Logical properties of typing
-(usually are proved either by induction on rules or by induction on derivation) **Unicity: ** *For every typing context Γ and expression e there exists at most one τ such that $Γ ⊦ e : τ$.*
+(usually are proved either by induction on rules or by induction on derivation)

+**Unicity: ** *For every typing context Γ and expression e there exists at most one τ such that $Γ ⊦ e : τ$.*
 We usually want this property in a sane type system, it may be neccessary to use a different statement in case of subtyping (not a single type, but a single minimal/maximal type).

 **Inversion: ** *(example) If Γ ⊦ plus(a, b) : num then Γ ⊦ a : num, Γ ⊦ b : num. *
 If typing rules are complex, such principles are difficult to state and prove.
 But these principle is essential for e.g. type inference.

 # Structural properties of typing {.inference}